 Analyze GC Roots

-Retention path of an object always starts with a GC root.
-From the point of Garbage Collector, root is a reference to an object that must not and will not be collected.
+The retention path of an object always starts with a GC root.
+From the point of the Garbage Collector, the root is a reference to an object that must not and will not be collected.
 This makes roots the only possible starting point for building retention graphs.
-Understanding root types can be extremely important during the "Who retains the object?" analysis.
-Sometimes examining retention paths does not give you an answer why the object is still in memory.
+Understanding root types can be essential during the "Who retains the object?" analysis.
+Sometimes examining retention paths doesn't answer why the object is still in memory.
 In this case, it makes sense to look at GC roots.
 For example, a

 There are four possible root types in .NET Framework:

 Stack references: references to local objects.
-Such roots live during a method execution.
+Such roots live during method execution.

 Handles: typically, these are references used for communication between managed and unmanaged code.
 Such roots must live at least until the unmanaged code needs "managed" objects.